openresty/lua-upstream-nginx-module/README.md

     Timestamp for the last check (in seconds since the Epoch)
 * conns

-    Number of active connections to the peer.
+    Number of active connections to the peer (this requires NGINX 1.9.0 or above).

 [Back to TOC](#table-of-contents)